Thinking back on the days when we used to live in the Caribbean and hopping on a plane to San Juan, Puerto Rico.

 We used to frequent a couple of the local restaurants where skirt steak and Mofongo are very much of a local comfort food.

 I have substituted plaintains with a local variety of bananas.
 The Berangan or Chestnut banana is quite readily available in the local supermarkets.
-Plaintains in Singapore are rare nowadays as more plantations turn to the planting of cavendish bananas.
+Plaintains are rare nowadays in Singapore as more plantations turn to the planting of cavendish bananas which has a shorter harvest time.

 Another thing to note about green bananas is that they contain resistant starches and pectin which among other benefits help to control blood sugar as well as digestive health.